-Materiality assessment is a key part of these guidelines, helping MITI to identify and prioritise the issues that are most significant to our operations.
+Materiality assessment is a key to identify and prioritise the issues that are most significant to our operations.
 For this, we have adopted the GRI guideline which suggests a four-step approach to conducting a materiality assessment:

-- Identification of relevant issues Collect information on potential issues from primary sources such as industry standards, stakeholder concerns, regulatory requirements, and internal risk assessments as well as various secondary sources. - Stakeholder engagement Engage stakeholders, including industry players, employees, suppliers and communities, to understand their concerns and perspectives. - 3.
-Prioritisation of issues - Assessment criteria Develop criteria to evaluate the significance of each issue.
-Criteria include the potential impact on the organisation, stakeholder interest, and alignment with organisational strategy; and - b.
-Ranking issuesUse the criteria to rank the issues in terms of their importance through the stakeholders' engagement.
+1. Identification of relevant issues

+Collect information on potential issues from primary sources such as industry standards, stakeholder concerns, regulatory requirements, and internal risk assessments as well as various secondary sources.

+2. Stakeholder engagement

+Engage stakeholders, including industry players, employees, suppliers and communities, to understand their concerns and perspectives.

+3. Prioritisation of issues

+a.
+Assessment Criteria

+Develop criteria to evaluate the significance of each issue.
+Criteria include the potential impact on the organisation, stakeholder interest, and alignment with organisational strategy b.
+Ranking Issues

+Use the criteria to rank the issues in terms of their importance through the stakeholders' engagement